Main Navigation - Mobile

 1. All such items shall be appropriate to the school setting.

-2. In the event a written complaint is filed regarding the approval or disapproval of any item, the Superintendent or designee and the Director, after review, shall make the final determination.
+2. In the event a written complaint is communicated to the nutrition services department regarding the approval or disapproval of any item, the superintendent or designee and the director, after review, shall make the final determination.

 B. Meal Environment